 Pasitos Practica

-Everyone is welcome to this warm and friendly practice!
+Everyone is welcome to this warm and friendly practica!

 The Difference Between a Practica and a Milonga.

-At Pasitos Practica we offer a true practica environment where you have a regular space to work on your dance so that you can enjoy more dancing in the milonga!!
-Whereas in a milonga you should NEVER be practicing steps or talking to your partner while dancing…the practica is the place to do just that!
-Although you do not have to follow the same codes of the milonga you should use the same common sense and respect while sharing the space with others.
-If you want to stop or work in one spot and not circulate on the floor you can move into the center or off to the side to allow those who are using the space to practice in the line of dance.
-The use of the cabeceo is not as important as in a milonga however you should never make someone feel obligated to practice with you.
-You can ‘practice your cabeceo’ or ask in a polite way “Could I practice one song with you?”
-Be sure one song means one song and only continue if the person you invited suggests to keep practicing.
+At Pasitos Practica we offer a true practica environment where you have a regular space to work on your dance so that you can enjoy more dancing in the milonga!
+Whereas in a milonga you should NEVER be practicing steps or talking to your partner while dancing…the practica is a place where you can do just that!
+Although you do not have to follow all the same codes of the milonga you should use the same common sense and respect.
+Please follow the rules for navigation in the line of dance See the section on Navigation.
+If you want to stop or work in one spot and not circulate on the floor you can move off to the side to allow those who are using the space to practice in the line of dance.
+The use of the cabeceo is not as important as in a milonga however you can ‘practice your cabeceo’ or ask politely.
+Never make someone feel obligated to practice with you.

 The Tango Studio Vancouver